Accelerated procedure

 2. Comes from a Safe Country of Origin;

-3. Has misled the authorities by presenting false information or documents or by withholding relevant information or documents relating to his or her identity and/or nationality which could have a negative impact on the decision;
+3. Has misled the authorities by presenting false information or documents or by withholding relevant information or documents relating to their identity and/or nationality which could have a negative impact on the decision;

-4. Has likely, in bad faith, destroyed or disposed of an identity or travel document that would have helped establish his or her identity or nationality;
+4. Has likely, in bad faith, destroyed or disposed of an identity or travel document that would have helped establish their identity or nationality;

-5. Has made clearly inconsistent, contradictory, clearly false or obviously improbable representations which contradict sufficiently verified country of origin information, thereby making his or her claim clearly unconvincing;
+5. Has made clearly inconsistent, contradictory, clearly false or obviously improbable representations which contradict sufficiently verified country of origin information, thereby making their claim clearly unconvincing;

 6. Has made an admissible Subsequent Application;